 As such, G2012 cannot involve only clinical staff (e.g., a nurse who is not a nurse practitioner) and be reported “incident-to.”
 Thus, the only way to capture phone calls between nurses who are not nurse practitioners and patients for Medicare billing purposes is to count the time toward an appropriate chronic care management code or transitional care management code.

 Yes.
-CMS has released guidance allowing FQHCs and RHCs to provide distant-site telehealth services.
-Telehealth services can be provided by any practitioner working for the FQHC or RHC within their scope of service, and there are no restrictions on where the service is provided, meaning physicians or practitioners may provide the service from their homes.
+For the duration of the PHE, CMS is allowing FQHCs and RHCs to provide distant-site telehealth services.
+Telehealth services can be provided by any practitioner working for the FQHC or RHC within their scope of services, and there are no restrictions on where the service is provided, meaning physicians or practitioners may provide the service from their homes.

-For distant-site services provided between July 1, 2020, and the end of the COVID-19 public health emergency, FQHCs and RHCs should use HCPCS code G2025 to identify the services furnished via telehealth.
+For distant-site services provided between July 1, 2020, and the end of the COVID-19 PHE, FQHCs and RHCs should use HCPCS code G2025 to identify the services furnished via telehealth.

 Additional information can be found in this Getting Paid blog post.

 Yes.
-The Families First Coronavirus Response Act prohibits plans from imposing prior authorization requirements on COVID-19 testing.
+The Families First Coronavirus Response Act prohibits plans from imposing prior authorization requirements on COVID-19 testing for the duration of the PHE.
 Private payers are offering additional prior authorization flexibilities.
-Contact your provider-relations representatives for their policies.
+Contact your provider relations representatives for their policies.

-CMS has not indicated whether the extreme and uncontrollable circumstances policy will apply to the 2020 MIPS performance year.
+CMS will automatically apply the extreme and uncontrollable circumstances for the 2020 MIPS performance year.
+Additional information can be found on the Quality Payment Program website.
+CMS has not indicated whether the extreme and uncontrollable circumstances policy will apply to the 2021 MIPS performance year.